renulucshmi/renulucshmi/README.md

 ---

 ## 🎨 Fun Facts
 - I’m a **music lover**, and I spend my free time learning new instruments 🎶
 - Passionate about building **AI-powered systems** to enhance productivity 🤖
 - I love **open-source contributions** and collaborating with fellow developers 🌍
+- I’m also a designer, editorial content creator, and an enthusiastic **Gavelier** 🎤
+- Leading Team **Code102** on student-led innovations 🧠

 ---